 As we move east along Queens Quay there are a number of other significant projects.
 Tridel is building the Aqua series of condo buildings.
 These buildings are much lower in height and some of the buildings will sport fantastic terraces overlooking Lake Ontario.
 (Note: There is quite the price tag attached to some of these condo units!)
 At the time of writing, Aqualina and Aquavista developments have been completed and Tridel is currently in phase 3 of development with Aquabella scheduled to be completed at the end of 2022/early 2023.

 Daniels has built a new arts centre called Artscape Daniels Launchpad.
 This is where culture meets the waterfront.
 Launchpad is a creative hub where artists can expand their potential by connecting with other creative minds.
 Oh, and I nearly forgot to mention that across the street is Sugar Beach!
 This is an urban beach at the water’s edge opposite (surprise) the refinery.
 It’s a great place to get some sun and watch big tankers pull in to the port to drop off raw sugar at Redpath.
 Next door to Sugar Beach is Corus Quay, home to Corus Entertainment and a campus of George Brown College.
 Already, this area has changed so much, illustrated by the contrast of the two sides.

 At the base of lower Sherbourne are two parks that connect to the water.
-Greenland Developments will be building a series of buildings next to the park.
+Greenland Developments will be building a series of 3 Lakeside Residences next to the park.
 All the major builders have a hand in developing this area.